Skip to content

 In sum:

-• Directories <data-dir>, <data-dir>/validators, <data-dir>/secrets MUST be owned by user and have permissions set for the user only (OI)(CI)(F).
+• Directories <data-dir>, <data-dir>/validators, <data-dir>/secrets must be owned by user and have permissions set for the user only (OI)(CI)(F).
 All inherited permissions should be removed.

-• Files which are stored inside , /validators, /secrets MUST be owned by user and have permissions set for the user only (F).
+• Files which are stored inside , /validators, /secrets must be owned by user and have permissions set for the user only (F).
 All inherited permissions should be removed.